KantaraInitiative/WG-ANCR/ancr-ts-27560-extension/27560 TS Notice Receipt Extension.md

 A Notice Record SHALL be versioned and resolvable such that an Anchored Notice Receipt can reference an immutable version.
 This profile uses Anchored Notice Receipts to reference immutable notice versions.
-Relationship note (terminology bridge): A Notice Record functions as the machine-readable transparency statement (standing, versioned disclosure artefact).
+Relationship note (interoperability): A Notice Record functions as the machine-readable transparency statement (standing, versioned disclosure artefact).
 A notification about issuance or change is represented as a transparency notification via the Notice Event Log and/or notice_type = notification, and SHOULD reference the relevant notice_version_reference.

 #### 7.2.1 Reciprocal and proportionate transparency disclosure set